-Those that thou gavest me I have kept, and none of them is lost, but the son of perdition [destruction]; that the scripture might be fulfilled.
+“While I was with them in the world, I kept them in your name.
+Those whom you gave Me I have kept; and none of them is lost except the son of perdition, that the Scripture might be fulfilled.
 (John 17:12)

 How terrible to be lost!
 Judas Iscariot was lost—lost from the Presence of His Creator forever.
 And for thirty silver coins!

 Judas Iscariot was one of the twelve disciples.
 There was nothing unusual about Judas except his love of money.
 He carried the bag of money, the common purse of the disciples.
 Money meant so much to Judas he would steal the money belonging to his comrades, his fellow disciples.